Deltares/dfm_tools/docs/CONTRIBUTING.md

 ## What are all these packages for?

 - shapely for slicing 2D/3D data
-- cartopy for satellite imagery, coastlines etc on plots (can only be installed via conda)
-- pyepsg is necessary for cartopy and probably also for other libraries
 - geopandas for shapefile related operations
-- contextily for satellite imagery on plots, seems faster than cartopy
+- contextily for satellite imagery on plots, faster than cartopy
 - xarray developers advise to install dependecies dask/netCDF4/bottleneck with conda-forge also: https://docs.xarray.dev/en/v0.8.0/installing.html
 - xugrid: wrapper around xarray by Huite Bootsma, for ugrid support
-- cdsapi/pydap: to download ERA5 and CMEMS data.
-Minimal pydap version is 3.3.0?
+- cdsapi/pydap: to download ERA5 and CMEMS data

 ## Potential spyder issues